-If you had to create a new URL structure, test a few key pages from your old site URL structure to make sure they are redirecting as expected.
+To continue, if you had to create a new URL structure, test a few key pages from your old site URL structure to make sure they are redirecting as expected.

-Website Tracking & Technical Launch Items
+Website Tracking and Technical Items

-1. Website Tracking Codes
+Add Website Tracking Codes

-We recommend adding all channels to ensure that you have all of your bases are covered.
-Especially if you plan to run ads across different channels like AdWords, Facebook Ads, LinkedIn or retargeting, you'll want to make sure to properly install and test your tracking codes properly.
+We recommend adding all channels to ensure that you have all your bases covered.
+Especially if you plan to run ads across different channels like Google, Facebook, or LinkedIn, you'll want to make sure to install and test your tracking codes properly.

 If you are using a tool like the WordPress SEO plugin from Yoast, you’ll get your site map URL from the plugin.
 If not, you can use a free tool like this XML sitemap generator.
-This sitemap should be submitted to notify search engines that these new website pages should be crawled.
+Or if your site is hosted on HubSpot, they offer a quick sitemap generator under Settings.

-Standing for Secure Sockets Layer, an SSL is known as the padlock at the beginning of your URL bar in your browser.
+Standing for Secure Sockets Layer, an SSL is known as the padlock at the beginning of your URL bar in your browser and the "S" in the website URL after the HTTP (https://www.lairedigital.com).
 SSL certificates are small data files that cryptographically establish an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browser remains private.

 After thorough QA testing, it’s time to point your DNS to the new hosting Nameservers.
 This means it's time to launch your website redesign!

-Lastly, submit your site to directories like Yahoo Directory, DMOZ, Business.com, JoeAnt, Best of the Web, Google, Bing.
-Updating your information with local directories will ensure your customers have no trouble finding your business online and can help to improve your local SEO efforts.
+Lastly, submit your site to directories like Yahoo Directory, DMOZ, Business.com, JoeAnt, Best of the Web, Google, and Bing to help ensure customers have no trouble finding your business online.
+Similarly, updating your information with local directories can help to improve your local SEO efforts.

-Launch your Website Redesign
+Website Redesign Guide: Post-Launch